 “Sorry, ma’am.
 I kin do better.”

 We all laugh, which confuses him.
 ‘Gator is increasingly a presence at the house, yet he has to be at the family farm for evening and morning chores.
 He can’t sleep over.
 He always makes breakfast with us in the morning, his chores done by rising at 4 am.
 I have no doubt he’s straight and wonder how he views the twins.
 His cheerleader girlfriend is nice but fairly bland.
 She really doesn’t keep up with his highly energetic comings and goings.
 Angie is his bowling partner, yet he pays more attention to Amy than he does to her.
 He hangs all over me, and to a growing degree, Jack.
 I figure he and I are alike, having missed out on brothers and sisters, getting family outside our own homes.
 Knowing I can defend myself makes me more of an equal, unlike how his posse looks up to him as leader and defender.
-He is Prince Hal or maybe my Falstaff.
+He is Prince Hal, maybe to my Falstaff.
 Much that I disdain Shakespeare, I’m reminded that his portrayals are as astute today as in the 16th Century.

 “Are you listening, or just running around with Jace in Fantasyland?”
 Molly observes my musings.